jiangfengming/url-router/README.md

 ### router.find(method, path, testArg)

-Finds the route which matches the method and path, and passes the test function if thers is one, or `undefined` if no route matches.
+Finds the route which matches the method and path, and passes the test function if thers is one, or `null` if no route matches.

 Params:
 `method`: String.
 The request method.